ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 <img src="../../../assets/images/lua/blejoystick-bw.png" width = "40%">

 Pressing the `[BLE Joystick]` selection activates BluetoothLE Joystick mode which allows connection to simulators through the bluetooth of your computer.
 Reboot or change models to exit this mode.

+### Other Devices

+This folder will allow you to switch between the TX module settings (above) or Receiver-specific settings, like Model Match ID or the Telemetry Transmit Power for PA/LNA-equipped Receivers.
+You can also check the version flashed into the currently connected Receiver through this folder.

+Model Loaning is also here, along with the Return Model option.

 ## Troubleshooting the Lua Script